 The unspoiled property on which Wits End is situated is a nature lover’s paradise with indigenous forests and mountain grasslands and a wealth of flora and fauna.
 Guests can take a leisurely stroll along one of our nature trails which wind through the forests, grasslands and along the dam and river.

 Our 10 acre dam is among the largest in the area.
-It is stocked with Natal yellow fish and bass so guests can enjoy fly fishing as well as canoeing.
-Fly fishing at Wits End is only for our guests and is free of charge but operates on a strict “catch and release” policy.
+It is stocked with Natal yellow fish and bass so guests can enjoy fishing as well as canoeing.
+Fishing at Wits End is exclusively for our guests and is free of charge.
+We request that and Yellow Fish caught be returned to the water unharmed.
 As the dam is not heavily fished some good catches have been recorded.

 Comments from guests-

 Aren Govender- 23/09/18- 1 by 1 kg bass